-(c) Rejection on probation.-

-- (1) Rejection on Original Probation.
+- c.
+Rejection on probation.- - (1) Rejection on Original Probation.
 Within 5 days of the notice of rejection, an employee who is rejected on original probation may file a written request with the president or the president's designated representative for a hearing.
-Within 20 days, if possible, after receipt, the president or the president's designated representative shall conduct a hearing.
+The appeal is limited to the procedural and legal basis for the rejection.
+Rejection for cause if not required in the case of an employee rejected on Original Probation. - (2) Within 20 days, if possible, after receipt, the president or the president's designated representative shall conduct a hearing.
 Within 15 days following the conclusion of the hearing, the written decision shall be rendered to the employee.
 If the hearing is timely requested and the rejection is upheld, step three of the grievance procedure is available.
 The appeal shall be submitted within 10 days after receipt of the written University decision.
-Rejection for cause is not required in the case of an employee rejected on original probation. - (2) Rejection on Promotional, Transfer, or Horizontal Change Probation.
+Rejection for cause is not required in the case of an employee rejected on original probation. - d.
+Rejection on Promotional, Transfer, or Horizontal Change Probation.
 Within 5 days of receipt of the recommendation of the department head or chairman to reject, an employee who is promoted and then rejected within the probationary period for the new class and for whom a vacancy in the former class is not available may file an answer with the president or the president's designated representative and request an investigation of the proposed rejection.
 Within 20 days, if possible, after receipt, the president or the president's designated representative shall investigate the proposed rejection.
 The same rule applies to an employee who has completed a probationary period in one classification and makes a horizontal change to a new classification, and is rejected in the new classification or who transfers to another department in the same classification and is rejected.
 Within 15 days following the conclusion of the investigation, the written decision shall be rendered to the employee.
 If the investigation is timely requested and the rejection is upheld, step three of the grievance procedure is available to the rejected employee.
-The appeal shall be submitted within 10 days after receipt of the written University decision.
+The appeal shall be submitted within 10 days after receipt of the written University decision. - e.
+Disciplinary suspension.- - (1) This subsection does not apply to suspensions pending charges for removal. - (2) Alleged infractions shall be investigated by the responsible supervisor or administrator or designee at the earliest